croaky/laptop/blog/articles/setup-sh.md

-# ./bin/setup
+# setup.sh

 Regardless of programming language or project type, a nice pattern for working on a project is:

 ```
-git clone git@github.com:organization/project.git
+git clone git@github.com:org/monorepo.git
-cd project
+cd monorepo/project
-./bin/setup
+./setup.sh
 ```

-Regardless of the `bin/setup` file's contents, a developer should be able to clone the project and run one command to start contributing.
+Regardless of the `setup.sh` file's contents, a developer should be able to clone the [monorepo](monorepo), change into the project directory, and run one command to start contributing.

 Example: